pik-copan/pycopancore/README.md

 ## Documentation
-Create local html version of the docs in the `dos` directory with
+Create local html version of the docs in the `docs` directory with
 ```
 > make html
 ```